ravneetg/twitter/README.md

    Tableau Dashboard

-    0. Simply enjoy the dashboard at https://10az.online.tableau.com/#/site/w205movieproject/views

-    1. Create a Tableau Server

-    2. Upload Dashboard.twb onto the Server
+    0. See current Tableau Dashboard at https://10az.online.tableau.com/#/site/w205movieproject/workbooks/1159644/views If a modification of datasource or display is needed, do the steps below

+    1. Download Dashboard.twb present on GitHub onto your desktop

+    2. When it opens, give the current PostGres database password: "pass"

-    3. Edit the connection of the Dashboard to the PostGres database
+    3. Modify the dashboard, or the datasources in the "Data Source" section

+    4. Once potential modifications are done, go to Server and Sign into your Tableau Server

+    5. Then Publish by going to Server > Publish Workbook (select to embed password)

+    6. Once it is published, select the worbook, and select Data Source.
+They should appear live.
+Click on Edit connection to make sure that the password for the PostGres database has been saved

 ## Section 4.
 Tools and Packages